This article lists all the major relationship problems which have been proven to negatively impact relationships.

 In a nutshell, people are categorized through attachment style depending on how they stand in relation to intimacy (here’s a quiz to find out where you stand).

-- Crave lots intimacy and are afraid of losing it (anxious attachment style)
+- Crave lots of intimacy and are afraid of losing it (anxious attachment style)

 - Are afraid of intimacy and push it away (avoidant attachment style)